 In research conducted in 2020, scientists think that lions have contagious yawns – when one lion yawns, nearby lions yawn too.
 This is shown in human behaviour too.
 Also, scientists noticed that a lion’s yawn signals to other lions that it is time to get moving.

 Scientist Elisabetta Palagi at the University of Pisa in Italy, and her research students, were collecting hyena data in South Africa.
 The New Scientist magazine in April 2021 reported that the researchers also filmed lion behaviour.
-Elisabetta Palagi noticed, when she watched the videos, that the lions were yawning one after the other and then got up and moved in near-synchroncity – that is, they all made similar movements.
+Elisabetta Palagi noticed, when she watched the videos, that the African Lions (Panthera leo) were yawning one after the other and then got up and moved in near-synchroncity – that is, they all made similar movements.

 The researchers found that the second lion started yawning within three minutes of the first lion.
 In 75% of occasions, the yawn occurred within one minute.
 The researchers also realised that the yawning signalled to the whole group that it was time to get up and start walking.
 The lions were 11 times more likely to synchronise their next moves with the first lion.
 The researchers called the first lion that yawned, the “trigger” lion.